v2sCollections/City-of-Dreams/City of Dreams 4k Graphics Pack/City of Dreams 4kGraphics Pack README.md

 ## [Vortex](https://)

-1. You will need\*\*Vortex \*\*mod manager downloaded and installed you can find it from the link below.
+**1**) You will need Vortex mod manager downloaded and installed you can find it from the link below.
 If you already have Vortex skip this step.

 [![Vortex](https://i.imgur.com/xXhkzvj.png)](https://www.nexusmods.com/site/mods/1 "Vortex page")